The Genesis According to Spiritism

-The Genesis, Miracles and Premonition According to Spiritism (La Genèse, les Miracles et les Preditions selon le Spiritisme in the original French) was the last book published (1868) by Allan Kardec, just before his death.
+The Genesis, Miracles and Premonition According to Spiritism (La Genèse, les Miracles et les Prédictions selon le Spiritisme in the original French) was the last book published (1868) by Allan Kardec, just before his death.
 It tries to reconcile science and religion, and develops a series of important scientific and philosophical topics, relating them to Spiritism.

 Contents

 The Genesis contains diverse articles on the creation of the universe, the formation of the world, the origins of spirits and the role of divine intervention in the order of nature.

 Chapter I: Character of the Spiritist Revelation

 Kardec argues that Spiritism is a "third revelation", the first being that of God to Moses and the second, the coming of Christ.
 This first chapter is a thorough rationalisation of the Spiritist theory and an attempt to justify it in face of harsh criticism: